Sapovirus: Treatment

 There is no specific medication for individuals infected with sapovirus.
 Sapovirus cannot be treated with antibiotics because it is not a bacterial infection.
 Treatments include symptom support such as rehydrating the individual.

+Immunity

+Immunity following sapovirus infection appears to be largely genotype- or genogroup-specific, with limited cross-protection against genetically distinct strains.

 Viral classification

 Structure and genome

 Sapovirus is a non-enveloped, positive-sense, single-stranded RNA virus about 7.7kb in size.
 The virus has a 3'-end poly(A) tail but not a 5' cap.
 Sapovirus has an icosahedral structure that contains 180 subunits (T=3).
 The diameter of the capsid is between 27 and 40 nm.
 Like other caliciviruses, the capsid of the sapovirus has round intends on its surface.
 However, its "Star of David" surface morphology distinguishes it from other caliciviruses.

 Sapovirus' genome is organized into two (possibly three) well-known open reading frames (ORFs).
 ORF1 encodes for nonstructural proteins and for VP1, the main capsid protein.
 VP1 has two standard domains, shell (S) and protruding (P).
 The S protein's function is to "form the scaffold around the nucleic acid", while the P protein is important in forming a "homodimer with the receptors".
 ORF2 encodes for minor structural polyproteins, VP2.
 While there have been predictions of a third ORF (ORF3), there is no proof for what its function is.

 There have been at least 21 complete genomes for sapovirus analyzed and identified already, all of which can be classified into five categories (GI-GV), which can further be divided into different genetic clusters.
 Four of the five groups (GI, GII, GIV, GV) can infect humans and these four groups correspond to the four antigenically distinct strains of sapovirus: Sapporo, Houston, London, and Stockholm.
 While there are at least 21 genotypes for this virus, new ones continue to be reported in America, Asia, and Europe.